Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 This `demo_cache application`_ is used to demonstrate how to understand cache mechanism.

-This demo requests DCache, ICache and CCM(Cache Control and Maintenance), and needs to run in DDR/SRAM memory, because cache will bypass when run in ilm, data in dlm(private resource for cpu).
+This demo requires DCache, ICache and CCM(Cache Control and Maintenance), and needs to run in DDR/SRAM memory, because cache will bypass when run in ilm, data in dlm(private resource for cpu).

 .. note::